nomad-hzb/nomad-baseclasses/docs/how_to/create_experimental_plan.md

 |6     |HZB_MiGo_20231109_BatchX_3_0|Solution and UV standard cleaning|Sam 2PACz spincoating|CsMAFA perovscite spincoating 4|Evaporation C60, BCP, Cu|
 |7     |HZB_MiGo_20231109_BatchX_3_1|Solution and UV standard cleaning|Sam 2PACz spincoating|CsMAFA perovscite spincoating 4|Evaporation C60, BCP, Cu|

+This gives you the ids for therespective parameter variation, which you can then copy into your measurement data (see: [upload_measurement.md](upload_measurement.md)